-1.0 PURPOSE
+1. Purpose

-The purpose of this regulatory guide is to assist applicants for new licences and for licence renewals in assessing the long term safety of radioactive waste management.
+The purpose of this regulatory document is to assist applicants for new licences and for licence renewals in assessing the long-term safety of radioactive waste management.

-2.0 SCOPE
+2. Scope

-This document describes approaches for assessing the potential long term impact that radioactive waste storage and disposal methods may have on the environment and on the health and safety of people.
-This guide addresses:
+This document describes approaches for assessing the potential long-term impact that radioactive waste storage and disposal methods may have on the environment and on the health and safety of people.
+This document addresses:

-- 1. Long term care and maintenance considerations; - 2.
-Setting post-decommissioning objectives; - 3.
-Establishing assessment criteria; - 4.
-Assessment strategies and level of detail; - 5.
-Selecting time frames and defining assessment scenarios; - 6.
-Identifying receptors and critical groups; and - 7.
-Interpretation of assessment results.
+- 1. long-term care and maintenance considerations; - 2. setting post-decommissioning objectives; - 3. establishing assessment criteria; - 4. assessment strategies and level of detail; - 5. selecting time frames and defining assessment scenarios; - 6. identifying receptors and critical groups; and - 7. interpretation of assessment results.

-This guide addresses the assessment of long term safety to support licence applications, and includes discussion of assessment methodologies, structures, and approaches.
-This guide does not address other issues that are also taken into consideration in the licensing process, such as waste characterization, the assessment of facility operations, transportation of waste, or the social acceptability or economic feasibility of long term waste management methods.
+This document addresses the assessment of long-term safety to support licence applications, and includes discussion of assessment methodologies, structures, and approaches.
+This document does not address other issues that are also taken into consideration in the licensing process, such as waste characterization1, the assessment of facility operations, transportation of waste, or the social acceptability or economic feasibility of long-term waste management methods.

 The guidance in this document is not applicable in its entirety to every assessment.
-The applicability of all or part of this guide will be determined by the applicant, based on:
+The applicability of all or part of this document will be determined by the applicant, based on:

-- 1. The nature and purpose of the assessment; - 2.
-The hazard of the radioactive waste; and - 3.
-The consequences of making an incorrect decision based on the assessment.
+- 1. the nature and purpose of the assessment; - 2. the hazard of the radioactive waste; and - 3. the consequences of making an incorrect decision based on the assessment.